PseuDawncode/landingpage/README.md

 This is a landing page I created.
-Inspired by our fronteend intructor.
+Inspired by our frontend intructor.

 What I remake:
 -product image